zgornel/StringAnalysis.jl/docs/src/index.md

 ```

 ### Julia REPL
-The package can be installed from inside Julia.
-Entering the Pkg mode with `]` and writing:
+The package can be installed from inside Julia with:
 ```
-add StringAnalysis
+using Pkg
+Pkg.add(StringAnalysis)
 ```
 will download the latest registered build of the package and add it to the current active development environment.

-## Examples

-Coming soon ;)